MathiewMay/HideAndSeek/README.md

 HideAndSeek is a simple Minecraft game mode with two teams, hiders and seekers, hiders need to hide from the seekers and when a seeker find a hider the hider joins the seeker team.

 Known Bug
-- Sometimes when a hider does not select a block before the h_countdown is over it won't actually select one for them.
+- Sometimes when a hider does not select a block before the hCountdown is over it won't actually select one for them.
 - With the support of multiple Maps, sometimes players get mixed between the waiting room of the new map and old map at the end of a game.

 Todo